Promoting health at a hefty price: Seattle’s soda tax starts Jan. 1

 An aim of the Fresh Bucks expansion will be recruiting more retailers to accept the vouchers, including mom-and-pop corner stores.
 When a federal grant runs out in 2019, the city will use $1 million in tax money for the vouchers, Formas said.

 Trice didn’t initially consider herself a supporter of the sweetened beverage tax.
-She changed her mind when she learned it will help families buy produce, she said.
+She changed her mind when she learned it would help families buy produce, she said.

 Jay Heo remains skeptical.
 The manager at Kim’s store is particularly worried about what may happen in the summer, when cold drinks are key to sales.